-10 CSR 10-5.290 More Restrictive Emission Limitations for Particulate Matter in the South St. Louis Area

-PURPOSE: This rule provides for more restrictive emission limitations for an area in South St. Louis and St. Louis County which has been characterized by ambient levels of particulate and sulfur dioxide in excess of the national ambient air quality standards.
+10 CSR 10-5.290 More Restrictive Emission Limitations for Particulate Matter in the South St. Louis Area particulate and sulfur dioxide in excess of the national ambient air quality standards.
 The more restrictive limitations are for particulate matter and will affect the emissions from the by-product coke ovens at 526 East Catalan Street.
 The more restrictive fugitive particulate rule, however, will apply to all sources in the area identified in this rule.